What To Do When You Feel Like A Failure

 Therapy has been proven to help patients work through self-esteem and self-worth challenges.
 However, while you’re still feeling these negative emotions, it can be hard to reach out for help in person.
 You may feel undeserving of treatment, for instance, or you may not feel confident enough to talk about your feelings in a traditional, office-based setting.
 In these cases, you might feel more comfortable with online therapy.
 An internet-based setting may feel like a safer space to talk about your feelings.
 As an added benefit, online counseling can be less expensive than in-person counseling as well.

-Current research suggests that internet-delivered therapy is an effective mode of treatment for individuals experiencing mental health challenges like low self-esteem.
+Current research suggests that internet-delivered therapy is an effective mode of treatment for individuals experiencing mental health challenges like low self-esteem and other symptoms of mental illness.
 For example, one study, conducted by Brigham Young University researchers, found that technology-based therapy is as effective as traditional in-person therapy and offers other added benefits including “lower cost, no travel time ... no waitlists, and trackable progress”.

 BetterHelp’s online therapy can support you